W427697/Discord-/code/lib/core-events/src/errors/README.md

   telemetry = true;
   documentation = 'https://some-custom-documentation.com/validation-errors';

-  // extra properties are defined in the constructor and available in any class method constructor(extension: string) {
+  // extra properties are defined in the constructor via a data property, which is available in any class method
+  // always use this data Object notation! constructor(public data: { extension: string }) {
     super();
   }

   template(): string {
-    return `Invalid file extension found: ${extension}.`;
+    return `Invalid file extension found: ${this.data.extension}.`;
   }
 }